 - Students must wear clothing that provides adequate coverage.
 As such, students are not allowed to wear clothing that exposes undergarments, midriffs, chest/cleavage, buttocks, or bare shoulders.
-(For example: tank tops, strap tops, low cut tops, tops with over-sized neck and arm areas, backless tops, strapless tops, transparent tops, or tube tops.)
+(For example: strap tops, low cut tops, tops with over-sized neck and arm areas, backless tops, strapless tops, transparent tops, or tube tops.)
+Tank tops may be worn as long as they are not low-cut, and all undergarments are concealed by straps.
+(Think "Lasagna" straps vs. "Spaghetti" straps.)
 Spandex shorts and leggings can be worn, but only if another garment such as regular shorts, skirts or a long shirt cover them.
 Excessively short shorts or skirts should not be worn.
 Shoes must be worn at all times in the building and on school grounds. - The school prohibits apparel that may disrupt the educational process or is determined to be potentially harmful to self or others.
-This includes but is not limited to attire that is sexually suggestive, offensive, obscene, sexually degrading, racially motivated; or makes reference to alcohol, drugs, tobacco, violence, profanity, discrimination, or otherwise causes a disruption. - Coats, hats, hoods (all types of head covering including sweat bands), sunglasses, and chains must remain in student lockers during school hours, and may only be worn during the school day as permitted by the building principal or designee.
+This includes but is not limited to attire that is sexually suggestive, offensive, obscene, sexually degrading, racially motivated; or makes reference to alcohol, drugs, tobacco, violence, profanity, discrimination, or otherwise causes a disruption.

+Coats, hats, hoods (all types of head covering including sweat bands), sunglasses, and chains must remain in student lockers during school hours, and may only be worn during the school day as permitted by the building principal or designee.
 One example would be that hats are allowed at lunchtime during recess.